 Meet Will

-Will's father Olayinka Jawando and young Will, side by side with Will as a father with his own son named after his grandfather.
+Will's father Olayinka Jawando alongside young Will, and adult Will with his son named after his grandfather

 Will "Yemi" Jawando was born in Montgomery County, MD to Olayinka Jawando, a Nigerian immigrant, and Kathy Jacob, a proud Kansan.
-In middle school, his family moved to Prince George's County.
 Every day after school, Will spent his afternoons in Silver Spring at his mother's work, where he met many of the mentors he now calls his seven Black fathers.

 President Barack Obama greets Will and his wife Michele and four-month-old Alia in the Oval Office, March 9, 2011.
 (Official White House Photo by Pete Souza)